 Children Are a Waste: Eating your meals and drinking your booze for 12 years without doing or learning anything useful.
 Leading to things like...

-Color-Coded Stones: Partly averted in the game, which has diamonds of five colors as well as clear, and also blue, clear and pink garnets in addition to red, and so on and so forth.
+Color-Coded Stones: The game has diamonds of five colors as well as clear, and also blue, clear and pink garnets in addition to red, and so on and so forth.
 It assigns the standard colors to emerald, ruby, sapphire, amethyst, topaz and quite a few others, though.

 There really is no limit to the absolutely horrible things the player can get up to.
 Check under Video Game Cruelty Potential for a partial listing.